 The Accrediting Board, a panel of U.S. Chamber board members and chamber CEOs from across the country, review and approve Accreditation applications from local and state chambers.

-For more than 50 years, leading association executives have gathered under the banner of the U.S. Chamber's Association Committee of 100 (C100) to network, build partnerships, and discuss current issues.
-The committee also helps determine the benefits and services offered to association members.
+For more than 60 years, leading association executives have gathered under the banner of the U.S. Chamber’s C100 to network, build partnerships, and discuss current issues.
+These CEOs represent the interests of their association members, enhance the U.S. Chamber’s pro-business advocacy, lobbying, and coalition work, and strengthen our efforts to fight for business growth and America’s success.

 This committee represents and communicates the perspectives and needs of chambers to the U.S. Chamber and counsels the U.S. Chamber on programs to meet those needs.
 The work of the committee includes: identifying emerging issues that will impact chambers of commerce and their members; advising the U.S. Chamber of programs and services needed by chambers and their members; evaluating the usefulness of existing U.S. Chamber programs and services to chambers; and offering perspective to the U.S. Chamber on policy-related issues.